MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 :::image type="content" alt-text="Conceptual diagram of the Microsoft Defender for Endpoint security configuration management solution" source="./media/mde-security-integration/mde-architecture-2.png" lightbox="./media/mde-security-integration/mde-architecture-2.png":::

 1. Devices onboard to Microsoft Defender for Endpoint.
 2. Devices communicate with Intune.
-This enables Microsoft Intune to distribute policies that are targeted to the devices when they check in.
+This communication enables Microsoft Intune to distribute policies that are targeted to the devices when they check in.
 3. A registration is established for each device in Azure AD:
    - If a device was previously fully registered, like a Hybrid Join device, the existing registration is used.
    - For devices that haven't been registered, a synthetic device identity is created in Azure AD to enable the device to retrieve policies.
 When a device with a synthetic registration has a full Azure AD registration created for it, the synthetic registration is removed and the devices management continues on uninterrupted by using the full registration.